cscorley/dissertation/chapters/5_discussion/3_combo.md

 With respect to model configuration, some interesting results can be found.
-For example, \bookkeeper has the same optimal configuration for both tasks, so the no trade-offs must be made. \todo{say something nice about other 3 systems}
+For example, \bookkeeper has the same optimal configuration for both tasks, so no trade-offs must be made. \todo{say something nice about other 3 systems}

 \mahout varied the most for FLT with the highest effect size, but has the least difference for DIT, indicating that the application should defer to the FLT